pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 A dynasty without revenue is just a philosophy club.
 To sustain a 365-year vision, you need massive, consistent, and growing cash flow.
 You need to generate enough capital to fund the trust, acquire assets, and support the family's lifestyle without dipping into principal.

-This volume is the tactical playbook for the Legacy Codex's three primary revenue engines:
+This volume is the tactical playbook for Legacy Codex's three primary revenue engines:
 1.  **Professional Services**: High-cash-flow, skill-based businesses (Notary, Tax, Consulting).
 2.  **Digital Assets**: Scalable, low-overhead directory businesses.
 3.  **Real Estate**: The bedrock of long-term wealth and tax efficiency.